parker-macdonald/arctos/README.md

 Centralized online results and event management for Jugger.

 Or, *what the fog site always wanted to be*

+see [CONTRIBUTING](CONTRIBUTING.md) for how to get involved.

 ## Running the App